Horhe

-The Horhe (Хорхе) is a family of Russian non-lethal pistols, based on Ukrainian Fort 12 and Fort 17 pistols, Horhe are produced since 2006 by joint-stock company Klimovsk Specialized Ammunition Plant.
+The Horhe (Хорхе) is a family of Russian non-lethal pistols, based on Ukrainian Fort 12 and Fort 17 pistols.

+History

+Horhe are produced since 2006 by joint-stock company Klimovsk Specialized Ammunition Plant.

-Design details
+Design

 The main parts of the gun are made from steel and hardened in a vacuum.

 Some guns are manufactured wholly or partially from stainless steel.
 The barrel is made from stainless steel.

 The pistol is equipped with a self-cocking trigger hammer type double-acting SA/DA.

 The design provides slide catch holding the bolt after firing the last bullet in the rearward position.

 Blowback action (no barrel grip with a bolt, locking the barrel reached the mass closure and force the return spring).

 Commercially available ammunition include blanks and cartridges loaded with tear gas or rubber bullets.